-Olaf T. Engvig, originally from Rissa, Norway, is internationally
+Olaf T. Engvig, originally from Rissa, Norway,

 known for his lifelong commitment to saving and protecting historic boats and ships.

 He has received numerous grants and quite a few special awards for his